“Old Dog” Vestibular Disease and Treatment

 Eyes rapidly moving from side to side (nystagmus)

-Now for the caveat: These clinical signs are unfortunately not unique or diagnostic for idiopathic vestibular disease.
-Other things can cause this same presentation such as a brain tumor, an inner ear infection, inflammatory disease, or sudden brain bleeds — to name a few.
+Now for the caveat: These clinical signs are unfortunately not unique or diagnostic for vestibular disease.
+These symptoms are also very similar to signs of a canine stroke, which is caused by a blockage in the blood vessels reducing oxygen in the brain.
+Other things can cause these same symptoms such as a brain tumor, an inner ear infection, inflammatory disease, or sudden brain bleeds — to name a few.
 The sudden onset of vestibular disease and a seizure can also be hard to tell apart.
 If your dog is experiencing these symptoms and the diagnosis is unclear, do your best to record the episode and show it to your vet so they can closely examine the signs.

 Treatment for Vestibular Disease in Dogs

-It should also be noted that idiopathic vestibular disease in dogs is not a painful condition, which is why I recommend waiting to see if conditions improve before making the permanent decision to euthanize.
+Vestibular disease is not fatal, so it is unnecessary to immediately consider putting your dog down if they are diagnosed.
+Idiopathic vestibular disease in dogs is also not a painful condition, which is why I recommend waiting to see if conditions improve before making the permanent decision to euthanize.
 Why not wait and see, giving time a chance?
 Again, improvement is very likely, and the difficult decision of euthanasia can always be made at a later date if there’s a change in your dog’s quality of life.

 Personally, I feel there’s reason to hold out hope and be cautiously optimistic, as idiopathic vestibular disease is the most common form of vestibular disease in dogs.
 It is the direction I would take if it were my own pup.